Link Search Menu Expand Document

 Method Description

-Within Range Samples all points within the specified range.
+All (Within Range) Samples all points within the specified range.

 Closest Target Sample the single closest target within the specified range.